Hepatitis C care at Mayo Clinic

 Expertise and rankings

-Care teams at Mayo Clinic's three campuses treat more than 3,600 patients with hepatitis C each year.
+Care teams at Mayo Clinic's three campuses treat around 2,000 patients with hepatitis C each year.

 Locations, travel and lodging